lucidrains/PaLM-rlhf-pytorch/README.md

 - [x] clone base transformer with separate lora for critic
 - [x] also allow for non-LoRA based finetuning
+- [x] redo normalize to be able to have a masked version, not sure if anyone will ever use per token rewards / values, but good practice to implement

 - [ ] add huggingface accelerate and test out wandb instrumentation
 - [ ] search literature to figure out what is the latest SOTA for PPO, assuming RL field is still making progress.